mloberg/dwight-discord-bot/README.md

 # Dwight - Assistant to the Dungeon Master

-Dwight is a Discord bot to help dungeon masters run their 5e games.
+Dwight is a Discord bot to help dungeon masters with their 5e games.

 ## Requirements